-Last week we held an MC exclusive subscriber giveaway contest – entrants told us in 200 words or less how they became interested in consulting.
-The prize for best answer was a FREE Consulting Case Bank and The Consulting Bible 3rd edition – a HUGE giveaway – so we weren’t surprised when we heard from so many of you.
-What we didn’t expect was the diversity of responses!
+We held an MC exclusive subscriber giveaway contest where entrants told us in 200 words or less how they became interested in consulting.
+The best answer received a cool prize: lifetime access to the Case Library and The Consulting Bible 3rd edition.
+We weren’t surprised when we heard from so many of you, but what we didn’t expect was the diversity of responses!
 You wowed us!

 As we were looking through your responses, we realized you were answering as if you were in an interview – and that’s smart.
 These days, it pays to practice being in “interview mode” so you’re ready for the real thing – whether it’s networking with a neighbor at Starbucks or sitting in the hot seat.